SpiritGun91/eBay-listings/README.md

-# eBay-listings
+# eBay-Listings

 This project fetches and stores details of active eBay listings into a CSV file.
-It uses the eBay Trading API to retrieve item details, including the item ID, title, price, currency, category ID, category name, description, quantity, brand, listing URL, and image URLs.
+It uses the eBay Trading API to retrieve item details such as item ID, title, price, currency, category ID, category name, description, quantity, brand, listing URL, and image URLs.
+Additionally, it downloads and organizes item images by brand and title.

 ## Features